About WFC

 Brooklyn, NY

-I live in Brooklyn and have been coming to WFC with my two kids, my partner and an ever growing group of friends since 2016.
+I live in Brooklyn and have been coming to WFC with my two kids, my partner and an ever-growing group of friends since 2016.
 I bring my passion for WFC and my years of experience working in education.
-I feel so grateful to the people who have stewarded WFC throughout the last 80 years, so my family has the experience of vacationing while still engaging in learning and work for justice, of connecting to the White Mountains and Whitten Pond, of having fun in an inter-generational camp and feeling a part of something bigger.
+I feel so grateful to the people who have stewarded WFC throughout the last 80 years, so my family has the experience of vacationing while still engaging in learning and work for justice, of connecting to the White Mountains and Whitton Pond, of having fun in an inter-generational camp and feeling a part of something bigger.
 I am a relatively newer member of the WFC community, but already a deep believer in it, and I want to be a part of ensuring its health and longevity for future generations.

 Dave Malekpour